Human Programming With If/When-Then Plans

 1. a planned series of future events, items, or performances.

 1. provide (a computer or other machine) with coded instructions for the automatic performance of a particular task.

 2. arrange according to a plan or schedule.

 How many productivity/time management systems can you name?
-The typical solutions that jump to the forefront: Franklin-Covey dayplanners, GTD, the Bullet Journal, Hobonichi, and the Pomodoro technique.
+The typical solutions that come to mind include Franklin-Covey planning systems, GTD, Bullet Journaling, Hobonichi, and the Pomodoro technique.

-What does any of this have to do with programming humans?
-Well, I'm glad I asked.
-Anyone who has done rudimentary programming recognizes the if/then statement.
-It turns out there are some very interesting experiments that suggest that If/When-Then statements are an effective tool we humans can leverage in our planning toward our goals and achievements.
+The point is that people have long invested in improving their behavior.
+As long as we're psychologically healthy, people are on the lookout for ways to improve.
+And so this is where human behavior and programming come together.
+Programmers make use of if/then statement to program the behavior of physical and digital machines.
+For humans, It turns out there are some very interesting experiments that suggest that If/When-Then statements are an effective tool we can leverage toward our goals and achievements.
 Apparently it is so effective that it can result in a 2 to 3x increase in the likelihood of achieving our goals.

 With If/When-Then planning, rather than relying merely upon the goal statement, such as "I intend to reach X", instead you essentially plant in your mind a trigger or an intention with a statement such as, "If situation Y is encountered, then I will initiate goal‐directed behavior X." As author Robert Cialdini describes the technique, if the goal is to watch your weight, you would pick a cue and link an action to that cue such as, "If/when, after my business lunches, the server asks if I'd like to have dessert, then I will order mint tea."